Walk Abergwyngregyn to Rowen, a walk with history.

 12. Continue along the tarmac road to a tee junction at Cae Coch, passing a stile on your left, the start of the path up Tal y Fan.

-13. Leave the tarmac road at Cae Coch and continue straight ahead, along a rough muddy track.
+13. Leave the tarmac road at Cae Coch and continue straight ahead, along a rough track.
 This is known as the Roman Road, but is probably much older.
 Ancient field boundaries can still be seen.
 Pass through several gates.
 Look out for standing stones on both sides of the road.
 Stop at Maen y Bardd neolithic burial chamber, next to the track.
 Admire the fabulous dry stone walling opposite the burial chamber.

 Comments are closed.